jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 // Define the compute set to add vertices to later poplar::ComputeSet computeSet = graph.addComputeSet("computeSet");
 ```
+Listing 3: Adding a codelet script to the graph, creating a control sequence object and defining an empty compute set.

 ## Mapping Vertices to Tiles